ReconJSON/ReconJSON/README.md

-# [DRAFT] Recon.JSON - A JSON-based Recon Data Standard
+# [DRAFT] ReconJSON - A JSON-based Recon Data Standard
-Recon.JSON is a project dedicated to creating a flexible and consistent JSON format across popular recon tools.
-Recon.JSON's format (obviously) is a valid JSON structure.
+ReconJSON is a project dedicated to creating a flexible and consistent JSON format across popular recon tools.
+ReconJSON's format (obviously) is a valid JSON structure.
 This structure is designed to hold information about Hosts.
 Hosts objects are described by the set of attributes and other types defined in the standard below.
 Additions can be requested via the protocol in the "Contributing" section.

 ## Structure
 A file the conforms to the ReconJSON standard MUST have the ```.json``` extension.
 Any name for the file is permitted.